marcusolsson/obsidian-plugin-docs/docs/settings.md

 ![Settings](./../static/img/settings.png)

 The main reason to add settings to a plugin is to store configuration that persists even after the user quits Obsidian.
-Let's look at how we can do that:
+Here's how you can do that:

 ```ts title="main.ts"
 import { App, Plugin } from "obsidian";